yoko-vicky/yoko-vicky/README.md

 </p>

 <p align="center">
-🔭 I’m currently working on a lot of projects at <a href="https://www.microverse.org/" target="_blank">Microverse</a><br>
+:ledger: I’m currently working on a lot of projects at <a href="https://www.microverse.org/" target="_blank">Microverse</a><br>
-:apple: I have +7 years experience as a freelance web developer and planner
+:telescope: I have +7 years experience as a freelance web developer and planner<br>
+:apple: Get in touch with me via email or visit <a href="https://yocosaka.com/" target="_blank">My Portfolio</a>
 </p>

 <p align="center">